molecula/documentation/_includes/cloud/trial-account-limits.md

-Trial accounts are limited to one database.
+Trial accounts are given $300, which is consumed based on usage in the product.
+Once this credit is exhausted, users will no longer be able to create new resources and existing resources will be spun down.